 - Click to reset any changes made

 - Click from the top right hand corner to return to the Job

-Tip: You can only adjust the profit in this way when you first make the quote or while it is still a draft.
+Tip: Adjusting the profit in this way can only be done when you first make the quote or while it is still a draft.
 Once it has been sent to the customer it cannot be adjusted unless it is rejected which allows you to edit it and resend it to the customer.
 Once a quote is accepted by the customer you are no longer able to adjust the profit margin.